About atoms and molecules- Nature of the forces between them

 The building blocks of matter:

-substances were composed of tiny particles or atoms; but it was not until the nineteenth century that this idea developed into a useful theory for explaining some of the chemical and physical properties of matter.
+Many of the ancient Greek philosophers believed that allsubstances were composed of tiny particles or atoms; but it was not until the nineteenth century that this idea developed into a useful theory for explaining some of the chemical and physical properties of matter.

-6 September 1766 – 27 July 1844), produced experimental evidence to show that chemical compounds consist of molecules which are groups of atoms of various elements united in the same simple numerical proportion.
+In 1808, the English chemist, John Dalton ( 6 September 1766 – 27 July 1844), produced experimental evidence to show that chemical compounds consist of molecules which are groups of atoms of various elements united in the same simple numerical proportion.

 An element is a substance which cannot be split into simpler substances, while an atom is the smallest portion of an element which can take part in a chemical change.